What is 1.26378 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 126378 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 126378 are: 1 2 3 6 7 9 14 17 18 21 34 42 51 59 63 102 118 119 126 153 177 238 306 354 357 413 531 714 826 1003 1062 1071 1239 2006 2142 2478 3009 3717 6018 7021 7434 9027 14042 18054 21063 42126 63189 126378